-Prior to joining CHCS, Ms. Davis worked for the New York City Health + Hospitals (HHC).
-She helped to develop and launch HHC’s Health Home, and also served as the assistant director of the corporation’s Chronic Illness Demonstration Project.
-Both initiatives focused on providing coordinated, multi-disciplinary care to medically and socially complex low-income patients, with the overall goal of reducing patients’ costs and improving their health outcomes.
-Prior to moving to New York, Ms. Davis worked as a case manager for individuals living with HIV/AIDS in Boulder, Colorado.
+Prior to joining CHCS, Rachel worked for the New York City Health + Hospitals.
+She helped to develop and launch its Health Home and served as the assistant director of the Chronic Illness Demonstration Project.
+Both initiatives focused on providing coordinated, multi-disciplinary care to medically and socially complex low-income individuals, with the overall goal of reducing patients’ costs and improving their health outcomes.
+She also worked as a case manager for individuals living with HIV/AIDS in Boulder, Colorado.

-She has bachelor’s degrees in history and Spanish from Washington University in St. Louis, and received her master’s degree in public administration from New York University’s Robert F. Wagner Graduate School of Public Service.
+Rachel has bachelor’s degrees in history and Spanish from Washington University in St. Louis and received her master’s degree in public administration from New York University’s Robert F. Wagner Graduate School of Public Service.

 Outside of CHCS, Rachel can be found trying to sleep train her children, increasingly turning into a middle-aged lady who loves to read mysteries, and enjoying the beautiful Rocky Mountains of Colorado.